 - Sperm whales fertilize the oceans with their feces, which floats upward and is consumed by phytoplankton.

-- Male adult sperm whales have been known to attack killer whales to compete for food.
+- Male adult sperm whales very occasionally have been known to attack orcas to compete for food.

-- A sperm whale’s heart weighs about the same as two average adult male humans (125 kg, 275 pounds).
+- A sperm whale’s heart weighs about the same as two average adult male humans (125 kg or 275 pounds).

 - The highest sound pressure level ever recorded from an animal was from a sperm whale off the coast of northern Norway.
 The single click reached 235 (dB re 1 μ Pa), which is equal to the sound pressure of the Saturn V rocket heard at about one meter distance (3 feet).
 This recording proved the “the Big Bang” hypothesis, which stated that sperm whales could stun or even kill prey with sound.